Rita Asfour: Career

-Rita Asfour began her career as an impressionist.
+Asfour began her career as an impressionist.
 She was educated at Leonardo da Vinci Art Academy and travelled from Africa to America, via Asia and Europe, to pursue her goals.
 These travels influenced her artistic style.

 Cairo (1933–1960)

-While studying in college, Rita got a part-time job at a leading magazine as a colorist.
-She would get black and white pencil illustrations and use watercolors to make them stand out.
+While studying in college, Asfour worked in a part-time position as a colorist for a magazine.
+She would obtain black-and-white pencil illustrations and use watercolors to supply them with color.